-2. Terminate the contract early and pay your employer the compensation under the LDC
+2. Terminate the contract early and pay your employer the compensation under the liquidated damages clause

 This will allow you to pursue other job opportunities sooner.
-However, this option may not be appropriate if you cannot afford the sum stipulated in the LDC and/or it is disproportionate to the benefit you may gain from early termination.
+However, this option may not be appropriate if you cannot afford the sum stipulated in the liquidated damages clause and/or it is disproportionate to the benefit you may gain from early termination.

 3. Negotiate with your employer for a lower liquidated damages sum